psipred/psipred_javascript/README.md

    you added in step 3 above. (line 10)
     //UNSETTERS
-8. In prepare_downloads_html() add any exceptions for job types that have downloads of other types. e.g bioserf also servers pgenthreader results
+8. In prepare_downloads_html() add any exceptions for job types that have downloads of other types. e.g bioserf also server pgenthreader results
     //DOWNLOAD EXCEPTIONS
 9. In handle_results() add new if(result_dict.name === [DATA_FILE]) to handle the
     news results file, adding to the downloads string, calling a process_file() etc.